 The Huskies moved ahead slowly and had to convert a fourth and 1-yard play to keep the sticks moving.
 Just six plays into their drive, quarterback J.B.
 Lewis broke into the open field on a sweep and eluded all defenders on his way to a 64-yard touchdown.
 Eel River then booted the PAT kick to make for a 14-0 lead at the 3:44 The Warriors stabilized the game after falling behind early and the two teams exchanged possessions to end the quarter.

 The Warriors and the Huskies exchanged quick possessions to start the 2nd period and Eel River found themselves punting back to the Del Norte team.
 Warrior deep return man Raylee Markussen caught the ball on the run and sprinted 80 yards to a Del Norte touchdown.
-The PAT kick sailed right down the middle and the Warriors sent message this game was
+The PAT kick sailed right down the middle and the Warriors sent message this game was far from over.

 The 3rd quarter played out with Del Norte possessing the football for 17 plays and the Eel River offense getting just six snaps as the Huskies clung to a six-point lead.
 Twice the Husky defense came up with stops in the shadow of their end zone, Eel River stopped Del Norte at the Husky 17-yard line on fourth down as the third period came to an end.
 The Eel River offense was still not what it was early in the game but a good punt and a Del Norte penalty moved the game to the Warriors end of the field.
 One first down earned was not enough for Del Norte and Eel River stopped a fourth down run as the Warriors neared midfield.